Indonesia rescuers find 31 survivors in ongoing search after ferry sinks near Bali

-GILIMANUK, Indonesia (AP) — Rescuers were searching Thursday for 30 people who were missing after a ferry sank and four people died the previous night near Indonesia’s resort island of Bali.
+GILIMANUK, Indonesia (AP) — Rescuers were searching Thursday for 29 people who were missing after a ferry sank and five people died the previous night near Indonesia’s resort island of Bali.

 As of Thursday afternoon, 31 people had been rescued from the ferry's 53 passengers and 12 crew members, the National Search and Rescue Agency said in a statement.

+“The condition of this ship is fully submerged, so there is a possibility that there are people inside the ferry.
+But right now we are focusing on the surface of the water first,” Surabaya Search and Rescue head Nanang Sigit said.

+The five bodies located by rescuers will be taken to their families in Banyuwangi, Sigit said.

-The KMP Tunu Pratama Jaya sank almost half an hour after leaving Ketapang port in the East Java town of Banyuwangi late Wednesday for a 50-kilometer (30-mile) trip to Bali’s Gilimanuk port, authorities said.
+The KMP Tunu Pratama Jaya sank almost half an hour after leaving Ketapang port in the East Java town of Banyuwangi late Wednesday for a trip of about 5 kilometers (3.1 miles) to Bali’s Gilimanuk port, authorities said.

-A helicopter and nine boats including two tug boats and two inflatable boats searched for survivors with assistance from fishermen and people onshore.
+A helicopter and 15 boats searched for survivors with assistance from fishermen and people onshore.

-Strong waves up to 2 meters (6.5 feet) high and darkness hampered emergency responders overnight, but an official said improved weather and sea conditions Thursday morning were assisting the search effort.
+Weather was a significant factor in the search effort.
+Strong waves up to 2 meters (6.5 feet) high and darkness hampered emergency responders overnight.
+While conditions improved Thursday morning, Indonesia’s Meteorology, Climatology and Geophysics Agency indicated waves reached up to 2.5 meters (8.2 feet) with strong currents and winds Thursday afternoon.

 An officer at the port witnessed the sinking before rescuers could be alerted.